-Skills Required For Full Stack Developer
+Skills Required for Full Stack Developer

-Besides having skills in front end and back end of applications, there is a lot demanded out of a good full stack developer.
+Besides having skills in the front and back end of applications, a lot is demanded from a good full stack developer.
 He should be well aware of web architecture and its attributes.
-It is expected that a good full stack developer should have great command over-development languages like HTML, CSS, etc. Knowledge about the database, APIs and their management are also required in a full stack developer.
+It is expected that a good full-stack developer should have great command over-development languages like HTML, CSS, etc. Knowledge about the database, APIs and their management are also required in a full stack developer.

-Why is Full Stack Development is in Demand?
+Why is Full Stack Development in Demand?

-- You can be an expert in all the tools and techniques in a development project
+You can be an expert in all the tools and techniques in a development project

-Since you have much knowledge of both client-side and server-side you can switch anytime based on the requirements
+Since you have much knowledge of both client-side and server-side, you can switch anytime based on the requirements

-- You can easily understand new technologies better
+You can easily understand new technologies better

-- You can even bring down the cost of a project
+You can even bring down the cost of a project

-- Being a full-stack developer can increase the complexity
+Being a full-stack developer can increase the complexity

-- The solution to a particular project can sometimes be wrong
+The solution to a particular project can sometimes be wrong

-- The solution to a project is personalized
+The solution to a project is personalised